ecency/sdk/README.md

 This package is built on top of [@hiveio/dhive](https://www.npmjs.com/package/@hiveio/dhive) and [okweb3](http://okx.github.io/) packages.

-Main functionality is creating wallets based on seed phrase([BIP39](https://www.npmjs.com/package/bip39)) and generating addresses with keys on device.
+The main functionality is creating wallets based on seed phrase([BIP39](https://www.npmjs.com/package/bip39)) and generating addresses with keys on device.
 Seed phrases and private keys are never sent to any API, all operations happen locally.

-Supported tokens: BTC, ETH, SOL, TRX, TON, ATOM, APT – theoretically all child tokens of these systems.
+Supported tokens: BTC, ETH, SOL, TRX, TON, ATOM, APT—theoretically all child tokens of these systems.
 Make forks for it.
 Use `useGetExternalWalletBalanceQuery` to fetch balances for these chains.

 ### Hive helpers